 - a lack of physical activity

-- other health problems, such as infection.
+- other health problems, such as an infection.

 Even though it is common, managing fatigue is an important part of cancer care.
 Talk to your health care team about support and treatment.